jonnonz1/nz-statute-book/acts/public/2004/maritime-security-act-2004.md

 **Appeal rights**

 ### 64 Right of appeal to District Court
-(1) A person has a right of appeal to the District Court if affected by a decision of the chief executive under section 23, section 25, section 41, or section 43.
+(1) A person has a right of appeal to the District Court if affected by a decision of the chief executive under section 23, section 25, section 41, section 43, or section 77 (other than any decision made in relation to a class exemption under section 77, including a decision to grant (or not to grant), to amend, or to revoke a class exemption).
 (2) The court may confirm, reverse, or modify the decision appealed against.
 (3) Every decision appealed against under this section continues in force pending the determination of the appeal, and no person is excused from complying with any of the provisions of this Act on the ground that any appeal is pending.
 (4) Even though an appeal under this section may have been determined in favour of the appellant, the chief executive may, subject to the like right of appeal, revoke the District Court's approval of a ship security plan or a port facility security plan if the chief executive has sufficient grounds supported by facts or evidence discovered since the hearing of the appeal.